Secular variation: Earth

-The planets
+Planets

 Secular variation also refers to long-term trends in the orbits of all of the planets.
 Several attempts have from time to time been undertaken to analyze and predict such gravitational deviations for planets, observing ordinary satellite orbits.
-Others are often referred to as post-keplerian effects.
+Others are referred to as post-keplerian effects.

 Variations Séculaires des Orbites Planétaires (VSOP) is a modern numerical model that tries to address the problem.

 Market trends

-Market trends are classified as secular, primary and secondary for long, medium and short time frames.
-Some traders identify market trends using technical analysis.
+In economics market trends are the upward or downward movement of a market, during a period of time and in the financial field are classified as secular, primary and secondary for long, medium and short time frames.

 Geomagnetic secular variation

 Geomagnetic secular variation refers to some changes in the Earth's magnetic field.
 The field has variations on timescales from milliseconds to millions of years – its rapid ones mostly come from currents in the ionosphere and magnetosphere.
 The secular variations are those over periods of a year or more, reflecting changes in the Earth's core.
 Phenomena associated with these include geomagnetic jerk, westward drift and geomagnetic reversals.